webpwnized/byepass/README-USAGE-BYEPASS.md

                         Try common patterns based on pathwell masks.
 Pathwell masks represent the 50 most common patterns.
 Use masks number FIRST to LAST.
 For example, masks 1 thorugh 5.
 Provide mask numbers as comma-separated, positive integers (i.e. 1,5 means use masks 1-5.

       -t TECHNIQUES, --techniques TECHNIQUES
-                        Comma-separated list of integers between 0-15 that determines what password cracking techniques are attempted.
+                        Comma-separated list of integers that determines what password cracking techniques are attempted.
 Default is level 1,2 and 3.
 Example of running levels 1 and 2 --techniques=1,2

                         1: Common Passwords
                         2: Small Dictionaries.
 Small Rulesets